57blocks/website-article/articles/Boost Traffic and Leads with Programmatic SEO/README.md

 Our partner chose companies for which we created pages.
 Then, for each company, the focus lies in getting a full and unique view.
 We extracted basic company data from Pitchbook, such as valuation history, industry, investors, etc. Then, manually prepared the company summary, website, SEC CIK number, search terms and also processed all company logos to ensure they have a consistent background and size.

-One discussed whether to use our algorithm to calculate the company's current evaluation.
-Despite our efforts, or algorithm, would not be the \*standard\* answer.
+We discussed whether to use our algorithm to calculate the company's current evaluation.
+Despite our efforts, our algorithm would not be the \*standard\* answer.
 However, the goal was to draw search traffic.
 Having each company's current valuation adds unique insights to the page.
 So, we decided to add a disclaimer to explain any inaccuracies.

 ### The Unexpected Devil: Cleaning Up Data